 It’s a good idea to install an air barrier—caulk, foam sealant, etc.—to help prevent cold air in the garage from “short circuiting” the insulation under the subfloor as well.

 Underfloor Insulation in Boise

 If you’re located in Boise or a surrounding area, call the team at Big City Insulation of Idaho.
-We install floor and underfloor insulation and have experience with new construction and retrofit projects of all kinds.
+We offer high-quality floor and underfloor insulation options and have experience with new construction and retrofit projects of all kinds.
 Contact us today to learn more!